Larazotide: Origin

 Larazotide acetate is a synthetic peptide based on a Vibrio cholerae enterotoxin called zonula occludens toxin that decreases intestinal permeability.
 An investigation was carried out to discover which specific part of this toxin was responsible for this activity.
-Several mutants were constructed and tested for their biological activity and their ability to bind to intestinal epithelial cells in culture.
+Several mutants were constructed, and tested for their biological activity and their ability to bind to intestinal epithelial cells in culture.
 The responsible region was located near the carboxyl terminus of the toxin protein.
 This region coincided with a peptide product generated by Vibrio cholerae.
 The eight amino acid sequence in this region was shared with zonulin, an endogenous protein involved in tight junction modulation.
 This sequence was later designated larazotide acetate.

 Research

-It's been used in experiments related to arthritis.
+It has been used in experiments related to coeliac disease and rheumatoid arthritis.

+9 Meters Biopharma was conducting clinical trials for larazotide for Celiac Disease, but announced in 2022 that it would discontinue their Phase 3 clinical trial.